-In order to finance the ongoing development of the CuMo Project the Company has borrowed from International Energy & Mineral Resources Investment (Hong Kong) Company Limited ("HK CO") the principal amount of \$1,500,000 and US\$1,500,000, and issued secured convertible notes (the "Notes") in respect of such indebtedness to HK CO (the "Financing").
+To finance the ongoing development of the CuMo Project the Company has borrowed from International Energy & Mineral Resources Investment (Hong Kong) Company Limited ("HK CO") the principal amount of

+\$1,500,000 and US\$1,500,000, and issued secured convertible notes (the "Notes") in respect of such indebtedness to HK CO (the "Financing").

-The Notes have face values of \$1,500,000 and US\$1,500,000, respectively, and mature in October 2017 (the "Maturity Date").
+The Notes have face values of \$1,500,000 and US\$1,500,000, and were to mature in October and November 2017 respectively (the "Maturity Date").
+Please refer to the subsequent notes section (Page 19) for up to date information on the convertible debentures.
 The Notes accrue interest at a rate of 6.5% per annum, calculated and paid annually.
 At the option of HK CO the Notes shall be convertible at any time prior to the Maturity Date, in whole or in part, into common shares of the Company at a price of \$0.28 per common share, provided that HK CO shall only be permitted to exercise such conversion right to the extent that it results in HK CO holding no greater than 19.9% of the issued and outstanding common shares of CuMoCo.